tejabhat/AndroidGPSLocation/README.md

    3) Use Android API to get Network Provider location. locationManager.requestSingleUpdate(network_provider, this, null);

 2).
-Screen looks like this.
+Screen looks like this - https://github.com/tejabhat/AndroidGPSLocation/blob/master/Screenshot_20190506-093715_MyLocation.jpg .
 On Clicking the 'Get Location' button, it gets the current location(last updated location) and displays in the respective boxes.

 3).You can add the phone number (just numbers without + sign).
 I added a local mobile number without any country code.